logo

 Rajan Sharma

-Hi, thanks for taking the question.
-Just on the launch, you kind of talked to a number of patients on therapy after the first quarter relative to my senior.
-Gravis, just thinking about kind of trajectory from here and run rate, would you kind of caution against utilizing that same run rate that we saw for they've got in my senior facility?
+Hi.
+Thanks for taking the question.
+Just on the CIDP launch, you kind of talked to number of patients on therapy after the first quarter relative to myasthenia gravis.
+Just thinking about kind of trajectory from here and run rate, would you kind of caution against utilizing that same run rate that we saw that they've got in myasthenia for CRDP?

 speaker

 Yeah, thanks for the question.
 And we're asking the same question.
-I think it's a good one.
-I think we're pleased with where we're at.
+I think it's a good one since we're pleased with where we're at.
 But as I said earlier, I think it's important that we don't get ahead of ourselves.
 The market dynamics in CIDP are quite different than MG.
-So you'll recall it's a switch market, whereas MG was an add-on market.
+So, you'll recall it's a switch market, whereas MG was an add-on market.
 The competitive set is different.
-The patients are different and also our data is different.
-So look, in particular, what I think is important to take into account is that 67% response rate in a year.
+The patients are different, and also our data is different.
+So, look, in particular, what I think is important to take into account is that 67% response rate in Adhere.
 Let's see how that plays out in the real world.
-And it's still early days in terms of the competition and seeing Vivgard out only for one quarter.
+And it's still early days in terms of the competition and seeing VivGuard out only for one quarter.
 Let's also see what the response is there.

 speaker

-Your next question comes from a line of Thomas Smith from Lear Inc. Partners.
+Your next question comes from a line of Thomas Smith from Lyric Partners.
 Your line is open.

 speaker